te-565/mango-test/README.md

 2. Object-oriented programming
 3. Package building

-This repo contains my solutions to these challenges in three parts.
+This repo contains my solutions to the first two parts of these challenges.

 ## Part 1: Functions